01-edu/public/subjects/social-network/README.md

 ### Objectives

-You will have to create a social network that presents both backend and frontend.
+You will have to create a Facebook-like social network that will contain:

+- Followers
+- Profile
+- Posts
+- Groups
+- Notification
+- Chats

 ### Instructions